 What is unique here is the edition of the boats.
 You can get on one from the large lake in the centre of the property that takes you to Disney Springs and back, which is a nice alternative to the bus, especially when you have been on them all week.
 The concierge also has a golf buggy which they can use to help deliver you and your luggage to your room.

 Food, Drink and Shopping

 The main attraction food-wise is Olivia’s, a seafront style restaurant set in the main hub.
 I only ate here once when we were stuck after the storm, and the food wasn’t great but I can’t really give it a full review as they only had a partial menu on offer.
-I was disappointed that there wasn’t an outside seating area as it seems to be the perfect place for it, and the decor inside I found a bit drab.
+I was disappointed that there wasn’t any outside seating area as it seems to be the perfect place for it, and the decor inside I found a bit drab.

-Near by there is a quick service location called Good’s Food to Go that supplies fast food throughout the day, I ate here a few times with my dining credits and it was actually pretty decent as far as fast food goes.
+Nearby there is a quick service location called Good’s Food to Go that supplies fast food throughout the day, I ate here a few times with my dining credits and it was actually pretty decent as far as fast food goes.
 It’s also the place where you can fill up your reusable cup if you are part of the dining plan.
 Next door you will find the Gurgling Suitcase Bar which although small, is a nice place to sit on an evening and have a cocktail or two, although it does shut rather early.

-So there’s my round up of Disney’s Old Key West Resort.
+So there’s my round-up of Disney’s Old Key West Resort.
 It’s a beautiful pastel heaven and a resort I’d definitely come back to.
 What’s your favourite Disney hotel?

 Why not pin for later?